swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   /// endIndex.
 Passing the same index as both `i` and `j` has no effect.
   ///
   /// - Parameter i: The index of the first value to swap.
-  /// - Parameter j: The index of the second valud to swap.
+  /// - Parameter j: The index of the second value to swap.
   ///
   /// - Complexity: O(1)
   public mutating func swapAt(_ i: Int, _ j: Int)